Foresight Social-aware Reinforcement Learning for Robot Navigation: APPROACH

-Considering that the robot is with unicycle nonholonomic kinematics, the action $\mathbf{a}_t$ can be denoted by linear and angular velocities, $\mathbf{a}_t=[v_t,\omega_t]\in\mathbb{R}^2$.
-Following the reinforcement learning approach, the agent will receive a reward $R$ when performing an action to judge the quality of its decision.
-The goal is to find an optimal policy $\pi^{\ast}: \mathbf{s}^{jn}_t \mapsto \mathbf{a}_t$ that assigns each state an action such that it maximizes the expected future cumulative reward of the taken actions till the goal is reached.
-A value network is designed to encode an estimate of the optimal value function, which is:
+Considering that the robot has unicycle nonholonomic kinematics, the action $\mathbf{a}_t$ can be denoted by linear and angular velocities, $\mathbf{a}_t=[v_t,\omega_t]\in\mathbb{R}^2$.
+Following the RL methodology~\cite{Sutton2018}, the robot will receive a reward $R_{t}$ when performing an action to judge the quality of its decision.
+The goal is to find an optimal policy $\pi^{\ast}: \mathbf{S}_t \mapsto \mathbf{a}_t$ that assigns each state an action to maximize the expected future cumulative reward of the actions taken till the goal is reached.
+A value network is designed to encode an estimate of the optimal value function:

-where $\gamma \in (0,1)$ is a discount factor, and $R( {s_t^{jn},a_t})$ is the received reward at time $t$.
-The optimal policy $\pi^{\ast}{({s_t^{jn}})}$ can be determined after computing the value function $V^{\ast}(s_t^{jn})$:
+where $\gamma \in (0,1)$ is a discount factor, and $R( {\mathbf{S}_t,\mathbf{a}_t})$ is the received reward at time $t$.
+The optimal policy $\pi^{\ast}{({\mathbf{S}_t})}$ can be determined after computing the value function $V^{\ast}(\mathbf{S}_t)$:

-where $\Delta t$ is the time step. $P(s_t^{jn},a_t,s_{t+\Delta t}^{jn})$ denotes the transition probability between $t$ and $t+\Delta t$.
+where $\Delta t$ is the time step. $P(\mathbf{S}_t,\mathbf{a}_t,\mathbf{S}_{t+\Delta t})$ denotes the transition probability between $t$ and $t+\Delta t$.